Quick guide: Laser Eye Surgery technology

 Excimer lasers were the technology that revolutionised Laser Eye Surgery and first allowed surgeons to safely remove tiny amounts of corneal tissue and rid patients of refractive errors.

 Today, according to the rigorous US FDA trials, the Zeiss MEL90 is the most accurate of these lasers in the world.
-It was developed by a team of experts, including Professor Dan Reinstein, and was designed to offer auto-stabilised laser energy delivery and have the faster response time on the market.
+It was developed by a team of experts, including Professor Dan Reinstein, and was designed to offer auto-stabilised laser energy delivery.

 At 0.7mm, it also has the finest beam of any other Excimer laser.
 This is important as the finer the beam, the more focused the laser and the better able it is to remove only the material it needs to.